-Admission to Years 8 and 9 (and to Year 7 from 1 November each academic year) will be handled in accordance with the school's Late Transfer Procedure.
-Only in exceptional cases will any place be offered in Year 10 starting after September, or at any time in Year 11, because of the nature of GCSE courses, even when the year group is below the Planned Admission Number.
+Admission to Years 8 and 9 and 10 (and to Year 7 from 1 November each academic year) will be handled in accordance with the school's Late Transfer Procedure.

 6.1 Testing Criteria

 The academic eligibility of candidates seeking admission under the school's Late Transfer Procedure will be assessed through curriculum-based tests in English and Mathematics for Years 7, 8 and 9.
 Candidates will be required to achieve a minimum standard in each of the tests in order to be considered for admission, determined by a pass mark.